wp-plugins/custom-baidu-maps/readme.txt

 == Description ==

-Easily create Custom Baidu Maps to add to any Wordpress ost or page.
+Easily create Custom Baidu Maps to add to any Wordpress post or page.
 You can create one or multiple maps with our easy to use settings panel, then insert the map using a shortcode.

 With Custom Baidu Maps you can customize each map with multiple locations with options to add/change location